vstelmakh/url-highlight/docs/highlighter-custom.md

 > 💡 **Tip**: If you need custom highligter aware of HTML syntax, you could extend [HtmlHighlighter](../src/Highlighter/HtmlHighlighter.php),
 > but completely change highlighting logic.
 See [MarkdownHighlighter](../src/Highlighter/MarkdownHighlighter.php) for example.

-### Example
+#### Example

-Foe example you want to remove all the urls from string input:
+For example, you want to remove all the urls from string input:

 ```php
 <?php